JackDanna/FogentRoleplayTemplate/README.md

 All Area Of Effects will have a point of origin from which they will emanate from.
 This will vary based on the different shapes of the Area of Effects.

-If an Area Of Effect specifies "(Disadvantage)", "(Super Disadvantage)", "(Advantage)", or "(Super Disadvantage)" as part of it's name than the Dice Pool that will be rolled for that action will gain the correspounding option from the "Advantage and Disadvantage" rules section.
+If an Area Of Effect specifies "(Disadvantage)", "(Super Disadvantage)", "(Advantage)", or "(Super Disadvantage)" as part of it's name than the Dice Pool that will be rolled for that action will gain the corresponding option from the "Advantage and Disadvantage" rules section.

 Often, an action will have multiple Area Of Effects, such as when trying to add gradations of effectiveness to some action.